NiWaRe/DPBenchmark/experiments/README.md

 * `Hessian_Tutorial.ipynb` - this is an adapted version of the example notebook of PyHessian which we use to calculate smoothness caracteristics (hessian traces, etc.)

 # Results
-This is a list of the most important experiments (for the most up-to-date see paper on arxiv).
+This is a list of the most important experiments (for the most up-to-date see paper on arxiv ["SmoothNets: Optimizing CNN architecture design for differentially private deep learning"](https://arxiv.org/abs/2205.04095)).
 <br><br>
 **WILL BE DONE SOON**.